 These questions are not identified as pilot questions, and they appear just like any other question on the test.
-Up to 20 percent of your exam may be unscored pilot questions, and ARRT has allotted extra time for you to complete them.
+Up to 20 percent of your exam may be unscored pilot questions.
 Your answers to these questions will not affect test scores.